What it is

 ### Step 3.2: Create the /start workflow

-Create the skill in your agent's native format:
+Create the skill in your agent's native format (from STEP 0).

 Read these files in order: